Episode 490: How to sell a $30,000 sponsorship (Part 2), with Stephen Woessner.

-To be clear…I am not saying credibility on social media doesn’t matter…but…what I am saying is that just because you don’t have a million followers, doesn’t mean you can’t build an incredible core business where sponsors will absolutely want to pay you $50,000 to be part of the special relationship you are building with your customers and nation of true fans.
+To be clear…I am not saying credibility on social media doesn’t matter in monetizing your content…but…what I am saying is that just because you don’t have a million followers, doesn’t mean you can’t build an incredible core business where sponsors will absolutely want to pay you $50,000 to be part of the special relationship you are building with your customers and nation of true fans.

 What you do need above anything else is the confidence to know that it is possible.